-Garlic is great in many foods and an essential ingredient in almost every culture.
+Garlic tastes so good in so many foods, and it’s an essential ingredient in almost every culture.
 It is often minced and sautéed to flavor a sauce or the cooking oil before adding other ingredients or meats.
-Raw garlic is harsh and sulfury, strong enough to ward off vampires.
+Raw garlic can be harsh and sulfury, strong enough to ward off vampires.
 But it gets mellow, nutty, and sweet when cooked.
 But not too mellow.
 It still retains its unique character.
 One of the best ways to mellow garlic is to roast it with some olive oil.
-It makes a great spread on bread, toast, or crackers.
+Roasted garlic makes a great spread on bread, toast, or crackers.
 I also use it in mashed potatoes, salad dressings, soups, and sauces.
 It’s easy.

-1) Setup your grill for 2-zone or Indirect cooking and preheat to medium.
+- Fire up.
+Set up your grill for 2-zone or indirect cooking and preheat to medium.

-2) With a sharp knife, cut off the pointy end of each garlic head about 1/2" below the top of the head.
+- Prep.
+With a sharp knife, cut off the pointy end of each garlic head about 1/2" (13mm) below the top of the head.
 This should be deep enough to expose the flesh of most of the cloves within.
 If not, cut a little further down.
 Separate the cloves slightly so the head is loose and there is a bit of space between cloves.

-3) Tear off a square of aluminum foil, and sit the head on the foil.
+- Tear off a square of aluminum foil, and sit the head on the foil.
 Wrap the lower half of the head in foil so it will act like a heat shield during re-entry and a base for it to stand up on.
-Drip some olive oil over the bare garlic meat and let a little run down between the cloves.
-If you like, sprinkle a little salt and pepper on the exposed flesh.
+Drip some olive oil over the bare garlic cloves and let a little run down between the cloves.
+If you like, sprinkle on a little salt and pepper.

 In a big hurry?